-Kingsbury AMP MO001000061, will undergo heavy repairs of 1 unit due catastrophic fire.
-The St. Louis Housing Authority (SLHA) has obtained HUD approval for 1 unit to be placed into Casualty Loss status in IMS/PIC system
+North Sarah, AMP MO001000066, will undergo comprehensive modernization of 1 unit for heavy repairs.
+The St. Louis Housing Authority (SLHA) has obtained HUD approval for 1 unit to be placed into modernization status in IMS/PIC system.

 Section B.3 - Progress Report